Remington "Rip" Kirby

 I'm not sure about that, but RIP KIRBY was certainly the most successful -- and certainly the longest-running -- attempt to bring a private eye to the comics page.
-Written and drawn by comics legend Alex Raymond, the same artist who had already proven himself with Secret Agent X-9, Jungle Jim and Flash Gordon, the strip ran for an amazing run of over fifty years, from 1946 to 1999.
+Written and drawn by comics legend Alex Raymond, the same artist who had previously proven himself with Secret Agent X-9, Jungle Jim and Flash Gordon, the strip ran for an amazing run of over fifty years, from 1946 to 1999.

 Not quite as hardboiled as the Hammett-created X-9, Rip is more the cerebral type.
 But he was also sorta cool; albeit in a geeky sort of way.
 He's a renowned scientist and freelance criminalogist, a sort of cross between "Philo Vance and Philip Marlowe," according to The Encyclopedia of American Comics.
 He was an unflappable sort of gent, debonair and even suave, bookish in appearance, complete with glasses and a pipe.
-He possesses a superior intellect and a brilliant wit, and enjoys classical music, chess and fine brandy -- not your typical hard-boiled dick.
+He possessed a superior intellect and a brilliant wit, and enjoyed classical music, chess and fine brandy -- not your typical hard-boiled dick.

 But don't be fooled.
-He's not a complete prat.
-He's also an ex-Marine, a crack shot, and more than willing to slug it out with the bad guys -- or kick your ass -- if he has to.
+He wasn't a complete prat.
+He was also an ex-Marine, a crack shot, and more than willing to slug it out with the bad guys -- or kicksome ass -- if he had to.

-Rip makes his home in a ritzy apartment in New York City, but his adventures take him all around the world, often accompanied by his faithful manservant, reformed burglar Desmond (seems Rip has a few bucks) and by his one true love, fashion model Honey Dorian.
-In fact, Honey job as a model gave Raymond a reason to bring a little post-war glamour to the proceeedings, dressing his female characters in ultra-chic clothes obviously inspired by Dior.
+Rip made his home in a ritzy apartment in New York City, but his adventures took him all around the world, often accompanied by his faithful manservant (seems Rip has a few bucks), reformed burglar Desmond, and by his one true love, fashion model Honey Dorian.
+In fact, Honey's job as a model gave Raymond a reason to bring a little post-war glamour to the proceeedings, dressing his female characters in ultra-chic clothes obviously inspired by Dior.